Sunday, June 30, 2019

 A striking and heartfelt statement was uttered by President Manuel L. Quezon during the Philippine Commonwealth Period in the early 40s.
 And he said,

-"The people of the Philippines will have in the future every reason to be glad that when the time of need came, their country was willing to extend a hand of welcome."
+"The people of the Philippines will have every reason to be glad that when the time of need comes, their country will be willing to extend a hand of welcome."

 That statement was in response to the firm intent of Quezon to accept thousands of Refugees during the Nazi Germany Holocaust, where millions of European Jews were persecuted under the powerful command of their leader, Adolf Hitler.

-Although physically weak and dying due to a pulmonary disease during that time, Quezon chose to be a humanitarian to give social justice to those persecuted.
-Of the potential 10,000 refugees that Quezon would want to accept, about 1,200 refugees were given shelter.
-We have opened our doors and welcomed them wholeheartedly.
-They were given a piece of land and a livelihood for security and survival.
+Despite his physical weakness and impending death due to a pulmonary disease, Quezon displayed remarkable courage and chose to be a humanitarian, providing social justice to those persecuted.
+Of the potential 10,000 refugees that Quezon was willing to accept, about 1,200 were given shelter.
+We opened our doors and welcomed them wholeheartedly, providing them with a piece of land and a livelihood for security and survival.

-I watched the film this month, and it gave me a sense of pride as a Filipino that we are indeed a Nation of kind-hearted people with a sense of humanity and social dignity.
+I watched the film this month, and it made me proud to be a Filipino.
+We are indeed a Nation of kind-hearted people with a sense of humanity and social dignity.

 When the world turned down those refugees, only one nation embraced them with open arms: the Filipinos.
-We gave them not only shelter, but we have helped them regain their identity and sense of humanity.
+We gave them not only shelter but also helped them regain their identity and sense of humanity.
 That goodwill was recognized by the Jews when a statue of Quezon was built in Tel Aviv, Israel, in his memory and the friendliness of the entire Filipino nation.

 When some of our present-day leaders would utter words of killing his own people, President Quezon was different and indeed a gentleman with the highest regard for human life by saving more than a thousand lives.